raytheonbbn/Godec/doc/Profiling.md

 Note that there is a difference between "algorithmic" latency and "realtime" latency.
 Algorithmic latency is the latency the algorithm of a component incurs, e.g. a component might need 1 second of input audio to create some output.
 Realtime latency is the combination of the algorithmic latency plus whatever the CPU incurs (thus making it machine-dependent).
 In order to only measure the algorithmic latency, slow down the input to a very slow pace.

-**Gotcha**

-Some networks use Router and Merger components (e.g. to separate speech and nonspeech audio).
-The components between the Merger and the Router have different timestamps than the rest of the network, so if you for example measure between the initial FileFeeder and a Decoder that is inside the Router-Merge combo, the latency will be nonsensical.
-In this case  the reference point needs to also be inside that Router-Merge span.